WhatsApp is the most popular way for people all over the world to talk to each other. It connects well over 3 billion people every month.

 For businesses, WhatsApp Business is emerging as a powerful tool.
 The platform accounted for a significant portion of Meta’s $510 million in revenue from its family of apps, reflecting the growing demand for business messaging solutions.

 Meta is actively developing new AI tools for WhatsApp Business, including an AI agent management interface and dashboard.
-These tools will allow businesses to train Meta’s AI using their own information, such as their website, WhatsApp profile, or social media pages.
+These tools will allow businesses to train Meta’s AI using their information, such as their website, WhatsApp profile, or social media pages.

 Businesses are also testing the activation of Meta’s AI chatbot in customer chats, streamlining support and enhancing customer engagement.